 Since its launch in 2005, YouTube has grown exponentially.
 YouTube turned itself into one of the world’s top three most visited websites on the internet.
 Currently, there are over 30 million daily users on the platform.
 Furthermore, over 300 hours of video content are uploaded to YouTube every minute.
 It's not surprising at all, then, that so many people are aspiring to become YouTubers themselves.
+A lot of YouTubers buy YouTube Views nowadays to increase visibility.

 There are still plenty of skeptics out there who claim that being a YouTuber is a mere hobby, rather than a viable career path.
 Another misconception is that becoming a YouTuber isn’t worth the effort.
 The skeptics say this because of the intense, cut-throat competition on the platform.